MartijnKeesmaat/Axis/README.md

 #Axis

-Axis is a way to get quickly started with a well thought out **structure** for every front-end project.
+Axis is a component driven boilerplate which can be extended to a modular framework.
 It strives to create projects with beautifully organized code, this is achieved by adapting the **BEM** methodology and using a **SMACSS** inspired structure.
 With this approach Axis is ready to face small, large and long lasting projects.

 <br>